 Additionally, doors will close automatically under the CBTC signalling system.
 SMRT has put up notices and billboards within NSEWL stations, reminding commuters not to rush for the train after the “Doors are closing” chime is heard.

 Main Article: Travel Advisory for North South Line Commuters

 CBTC Testing began in the late hours of 28 March 2017, during the last hour of revenue service, when all trains were stopped at around 11pm to facilitate the switch to the new system.
 These tests were carried out across the next few days, for a total of 10 sessions.
 Full-day testing of the system commenced on 16 April 2017 (Sunday) and continued every Sunday for the next two months for a total of 7 sessions.

 Full-day weekday testing (akin to full implementation) of the CBTC system commenced on 29 May 2017, deliberately timed with the start of the month-long June school holidays to lessen the inconvenience on students.
 The full fleet of 124 trains was tested, as compared to 55 trains during Sunday testing.
 The LTA highlighted issues, including the platform screen doors not opening, and trains overshooting their station.
 In addition, stopping trains accurately at overground stations was challenging during wet weather, especially when having to work with four different types of trains on the NSL.
 As such, the braking profiles had to be fine tuned for wet weather operation.

-The system is expected to be fully operational later in 2017.
+The system is expected to be fully commissioned by March 2018.